đŸ”´Congress Drops New Epstein Files and Trump Drops New Bombs on Venezuela Terrorists 2025-09-03 18:11

 You're right.

-Well, we're gonna understand.
+Well, we're going to understand.

-I understand, but we also are living in the era of the death of communism.
+But we also are living in the era of the death of communism because it's not working anywhere.

-You look at Venezuela, you look at Cuba in other words there aren't young people.
+You look at Venezuela, you look at Cuba.

-There aren't enough young people who are gonna argue with Patrick Bett David that they think it works I hope that's true.
+There aren't enough young people who are going to argue with Patrick Bett-David that they think it works.

-And Mamdani would be a concentrated version in New York what Obama and Biden were for the country that turned off an entire generation of voters.
+And Mamdani would be a concentrated version in New York, what Obama and Biden were for the country that turned off an entire generation of voters.

 I don't care.

-No I do care about you.
+No, I do care about you.